-- Free Services: Although you can probably afford to pay $35 for a wire transfer, it’s nice to get things for free.
-With a sizeable account balance, you should automatically enjoy no monthly fees, free cashier’s checks, free stop payment requests, a safety deposit box, and more.
+- Free Services: Although you can afford to pay $35 for a wire transfer, it’s nice to get things for free.
+With a sizable account balance, you should automatically enjoy no monthly fees, free cashier’s checks, free stop payment requests, a safety deposit box, and more.
 ATM rebates are more or less standard for HNW customers.

 - Higher Payment Limits: Standard bank rules may be inconvenient for millionaire customers, who often need to move large sums.
 But private banking arrangements typically allow for much larger debit card purchases, higher ATM withdrawal limits, and generous ACH transfers.

 - Better Borrowing: Look for lower interest rates on loans, but don’t expect free money.
 Still, banks are willing to waive origination fees and other closing costs, as well as move your application through underwriting quickly.
 They might even make exceptions when you don’t fit the standard profile.
-If you need to use assets like your private jet as collateral, that’s typically not a problem.

 Top Banks for Millionaires